-5 Additionally, the Guidelines for the RAT state, 'Based on the UN Guiding Principles on Business and Human Rights, responsibility for respecting human rights requires that companies seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships (business partners, entities in its value chain, other non-State or State entity), even if the company itself has not contributed to those impacts' (Guidelines, pg.
+&lt;sup>9 Additionally, the Guidelines for the RAT state, 'Based on the UN Guiding Principles on Business and Human Rights, responsibility for respecting human rights requires that companies seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships (business partners, entities in its value chain, other non-State or State entity), even if the company itself has not contributed to those impacts' (Guidelines, pg.
 9).

-6 It states, 'responsibility for respecting human rights requires that companies seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships (business partners, entities in its value chain, other non-State or State entity), even if the company paragraph concludes with the observation that 'Should any evidence be found of ongoing violations during the due diligence review, BCtA will follow UNDP's policy to discontinue engagement with the company' (Prodoc, pg.
+complicity in human rights violations (using language similar to the Policy on this point).
+The paragraph concludes with the observation that 'Should any evidence be found of ongoing violations during the due diligence review, BCtA will follow UNDP's policy to discontinue engagement with the company' (Prodoc, pg.
 85).

-- 76. Despite BCtA's apparent commitment in Annex 6 to acting on human rights principles through 'appropriate criteria in screening,' the form used by BCtA to screen potential partners the UNDP/PSD form omitted explicit attention to human rights not only in the exclusionary criteria, but also, as described below, in other relevant questions. - 77.
-Moreover, this form abbreviated attention to other social and environmental concerns (in addition to human rights) in both the exclusionary criteria and subsequent questions, including those related to 'controversies.' - 78.
-The RAT's 'controversies' question includes the following list of illustrative issues to be considered and additional considerations (See, also, Annex 2 to this report for full RAT):
+- 77. Despite BCtA's written commitment in Annex 6 to acting on human rights principles through 'appropriate criteria in screening,' the form used by BCtA to screen potential partners the UNDP/PSD form omitted explicit attention to human rights not only in the exclusionary criteria, but also, as described below, in other relevant questions. - 78.
+Moreover, this form abbreviated attention to other social and environmental concerns (in addition to human rights) in both the exclusionary criteria and subsequent questions, including those related to 'controversies.' - 79.
+The UNDP/PSD form, for example, did not include the following list of illustrative issues that are included in the RAT to ensure full consideration of potential 'controversies.'
+(See also Annex 4 to this report for full RAT):